CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ####Run
-Start the CLI from the folder in which your CloudSlang files reside and enter `run hello_world.sl` at the `slang>` prompt.
+Start the CLI from the folder in which your CloudSlang files reside and enter `run hello_world.sl` at the `cslang>` prompt.

 The output will look similar to this:
 ```bash